-WDCEP + Thinkful + In3 launch initiative to continue to make DC the most inclusive tech ecosystem in the nation
+5 DC groups partner to launch initiative to continue to make DC the most inclusive tech ecosystem in the nation

-“When we first started working with employers in DC, we found a real hunger to build diverse workforces.
-Working with the WDCEP, we’ll have the resources to help Mayor Browser meet the stated goal of bringing 5,000 underrepresented workers into the tech sector” said Dan Friedman, co-founder and President of Thinkful.
+“When we first started working with employers in D.C., we found a real hunger to build diverse workforces, said Dan Friedman, co-founder and President of Thinkful.
+“Working with the WDCEP, we’ll have the resources to help Mayor Browser meet the stated goal of bringing 5,000 underrepresented workers into the tech sector.”

 “By offering these scholarships, WDCEP, Thinkful, and In3 intend to demonstrate inclusion in action,” said Kevin Morgan, Director of Tech Sector Attraction & Retention at WDCEP.
 “We see this as an opportunity both to provide training that would otherwise be inaccessible and to learn what works – and what doesn’t – with respect to inclusive training programs in the tech sector.”

 WDCEP and Thinkful will host events throughout May to promote the program.
 Over the next 12 months, WDCEP and Thinkful will bring together leading tech employers to train mentors at those companies, growing the Pathway Scholars program and helping those companies build a diverse pipeline of candidates.

 Individuals identified by the report as underrepresented based on gender, race, or disability are welcome to learn more by reaching to Kevin Morgan, Director of Tech Sector Attraction and Retention at firstname.lastname@example.org and apply here: https://www.thinkful.com/scholarships/washington-dc/.

 email@example.com I 202.661.8670